quixio/quix-streams/docs/upgrading-legacy.md

 on one topic under the hood, which significantly complicates the client messaging model.

-As such, `quixstreams>=2.0` intends to _encourage_ producing only one message type per topic by enforcing 1 serializer per-topic, per-application.
+As such, `quixstreams>=2.0` intends to _encourage_ producing only one message type per topic by enforcing one serializer per-topic, per-application.
 Additionally, `quixstreams>=2.0` ignores all but `TimeseriesData` and `EventData` message types when using a `QuixDeserializer`.